-Not that long ago hair salons were closed for months and during this time you may have learned some new ways to deal with your hair and thus, need some new tools.
+Not that long ago hair salons were closed for months.
+During this time you may have learned some new ways to deal with your hair and thus, need some new tools.
+Retailers recognized this and have been releasing great beauty and fitness deals all year.
 Professional hair styling tools don’t come cheap.
 Top brands such as Dyson, GHD, and Hary Josh can cost hundreds of dollars.
 While a professional hairdryer has great multi-functionalities and smart settings, if you’re looking for something that will get the job done at an affordable price, we’ve combed through all the best online deals to find some of the best hair dryers out there.
 These picks still have those extra features and settings that you’re looking for but you won’t have to break the bank for your daily hair routine.
 Some of our favorite hair dryers even made it to this list.

 What is my hair type?